 Which Companies Must Carry Workers' Compensation Coverage?

 Most businesses in Florida must provide this coverage, including:

-- Businesses within industries, other than construction, who have four or more employees.
+- Businesses in industries other than construction with four or more employees.
 The employees can be full-time or part-time.

 - Employers in the construction industry who have at least one employee.